Alex Reemts • November 25, 2025

 1.2 Height Matters

-2. Patio Enclosures and Permits
+2. Permits

 2.1 Decks vs. Patios

 Unlike decks, which typically require permits, patios often fall into a different category.
 Most detached patios—especially those without walls—don’t trigger permit obligations.
-However, when you plan to attach an enclosure to an existing patio or porch, the situation changes.
+However, when you plan to attach to an existing patio or porch, the situation changes.
 Screened porches, especially those considered “three-season” spaces with screen, usually need permits.

 2.2 The Easy Process